 Get Fit at Home

-The whole upper body gets a muscle-ripping workout here, including the abs.
-Start with feet hip-width apart, hips and knees slightly bent.
+Your whole upper body gets a muscle-ripping workout here, including the abs.
+Start with feet hip-width apart, knees slightly bent.
 Attach a band overhead and grab it over the shoulder, trunk angled toward the band.
 Pull down to the opposite hip, rotating slightly.
 Slowly return.
-If you have a medical condition, be sure to check with your doctor before this or any new fitness program.

 Standing Tubing Row